Part 5. Protein structure annotation settings

 Chains rendering settings).

-Examples below illustrate the use of POLYVIEW-3D in this case, with
+Two examples below illustrate the use of POLYVIEW-3D to visualize

-(PDB id 1ttu, chain A) using SPPIDER.
+transcription factor (PDB id 1ttu, chain A).
 The

 regression approach (with a binary class assignment in the